teo-tsirpanis/Farkle/docs/advanced-features.md

 RuntimeFarkle<object> AdderRuntime = Adder.BuildUntyped();
 ```

 `buildUntyped` creates a `RuntimeFarkle` that does not return anything meaningful, and succeeds if the input text is valid.
+On F# it returns a unit and on C# an object that is always `null`.

 ## Syntax checking